thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-27.md

 thumbnail: /img/geekosaur-news-27.png
 ---

+Back again to talk about random things and some personal updates!

+![](img/geekosaur-news-27.png)

-_Currently Reading:
+Currently Reading:
 - Last Stand Of Dead Men (Skulduggery Pleasant #8)
 - Unlocked (Keeper of the Lost Cities #8.5)

+Currently Watching:
-Currently Watching: That 70's Show, Kiling It_
+- That 70's Show

-Back again to talk about random things and some personal updates!

-![](img/geekosaur-news-27.png)
+- Kiling It
+- Servant

 ## Book Recs